WDI-SEA/Node-Questionnaire/README.md

 star+wars

 <!-- 5.
 What part of the url above matches the express route? -->
+localhost

 <!-- 6.
 What is the difference between using req.params and req.query -->
+Req is an object containing information about the HTTP request that raised the event.
+In response to req, you use res to send back the desired HTTP response

 <!-- 7.
 How can I access the query key/value pairs inside the route callback? -->